 - Concealment of a conviction of a crime involving moral turpitude which refers to everything done contrary to justice, honesty, modesty, or good morals

-- Concealment of the wife of his pregnancy at the time of marriage to a different man
+- Concealment of the wife of her pregnancy (at the time of marriage) to a different man.

 - Concealment of the sexually transmitted disease existing at the time of marriage

 - Concealment of drug addiction, habitual alcoholism or homosexuality or lesbianism existing at the time of marriage.
 Just to make it clear: It is the concealment or non-disclosure of homosexuality that is ground to annul a marriage, not homosexuality per se.

 The list above is exclusive.
 Hence, if you later found out that your spouse is no longer a virgin, is not healthy, has no rank, is actually not rich as your spouse claims to be – these concealments do not constitute fraud and will not be a ground for an annulment.

 Also, please note the grounds provided under Art.
 45 have conditions before your case can prosper.
 For example, if you still freely cohabited with your spouse after reaching the age of 21, no case of annulment will prosper.
 Read the exact texts of the law here to find out if your situation falls under the conditions.

 4. Your consent or the consent of your spouse was obtained through force, intimidation, and undue influence.

 5. Either you or your spouse is physically incapable (e.g.impotency) to consume the marriage and such incapacity continues and appears incurable.

 6. Either you or your spouse has serious and incurable Sexually Transmitted Diseases.